tc39/notes/es9/2018-05/may-24.md

 DD: Earlier, the analogy to Brotl was brought up.
 I find it interesting.
 Not implementing something and still be just as good is not a loss - it is unique for this proposal.
 It may be interesting exploring this as an optional thing.
 Maybe not in TC39.
 If you think about this more as an compression format, then there are different conclusions you can make with different committees, for example.

 SYG: A complete spec with the well-understood caveat that the binary encoding may change drastically.
 Sufficient evidence that we get the perf wins we are aiming for.
-Some like “across implementations”.
+Some like "across implementations".
 We hope to work with implementers to find less than 1 engineer year ways to show promise.
 We can't do 5 years engineering and hope something happens.

 SYG: I'd like to reiterate the other point that MB brought up to look at the other design specs to see if there are other potential alternatives that could give us similar performance wins.